Nadi channels: Ida, Pingala, Sushumna

 Nadi Shodhana: The Art of Purification

-The Role of Breath Retention (Kumbhaka)
+The Role of Breath Retention

-Awakening through Physical Activation
+Awakening Through Physical Activation

 Unity of Channels and Experience Integration